 What to expect from your child's first day

-When we quizzed TheSchoolRun forum members about their first day at school, memories that stood out included meeting the class guinea pig, the thrill of getting a carton of milk and the ‘delights’ of a 1977 brown and orange uniform (with matching satchel, of course).
+When we quizzed TheSchoolRun parents about their first day at school, memories that stood out included meeting the class guinea pig, the thrill of getting a carton of milk and the ‘delights’ of a 1977 brown and orange uniform (with matching satchel, of course).

 Fast-forward a few decades and five-year-old Sacha recalls her first day happily.
 “I had to write my name, do a handprint for my peg in the cloakroom and draw a picture of myself.
 It was new but fun,” she remembers.
 “My teacher put us into partners with other new children so we could play together and my big brother came to visit at playtime.”